 →You can upload Unity Prefabs.
 When creating a Scene using Studio, upload prefabs beforehand, users can then use them to easily create a VR world.

 Details are explained in the article below.

 You cannot upload avatars

-→Users can use avatars in VRChat, but STYLY currently does not have such a function.
+→Users can use avatars in VRChat, but STYLY currently does not have this function.

 There are 2 methods users can use to upload content to STYLY.
 I will go through the merits and demerits for each.

 Merits: Scene is uploaded as a whole.
-The lightings and SKYBOX can be used directly.
+The lighting and SKYBOX can be used directly.